 Roasted Savory & Citrus Turkey

-For this Citrus Turkey, we used some fresh rosemary, some fresh thyme, and the zest from a couple of oranges and a couple of lemons.
+For this Thanksgiving turkey recipe, we used some fresh rosemary, some fresh thyme, and the zest from a couple of oranges and a couple of lemons.

 Together with some salt, pepper, and garlic, a dry rub is created.
 The bird is then allowed to rest, uncovered, overnight in the refrigerator.